Chapter 31:

 “The girl's dead,” he said.
 “Frozen.”

 Inês heard the voice as if it had come from a distant dream.
-She tried to look in its direction, but her neck was stiff; her entire body was stiff.
-Among the frigid blackness, a soft glow, warm and orange, settled on her with a loud clank.
-Then, she heard voices, a group of them.
+She tried to look in its direction, but her neck was stiff—her entire body was—try as she might, she couldn't make a move.
+Among the frigid blackness, a soft glow, orange and warm, settled on her with a loud clank.
+Then, she heard more voices, a group of them.
 The boys were talking among themselves, but she could hardly listen in on their conversation; it was all too blurred.
 Only tiny snippets reached her.

-“A vitima respira?” asked a faraway voice.
+“A vitima respira?” asked a faraway murmur.
 “Tem pulso?”

 Inês hadn't heard Portuguese in what felt like an eternity.
 Was she really back?
 Was she home?
-She tried to twist her neck, but the task felt herculean.
+She tried to twist her neck and look back, but the task felt herculean.
 Her back wouldn't budge and her arms wouldn't lift her.
 This body didn't feel like her own.

-“Mantenham-na deitada,” continued the voice.
+“Mantenham-na deitada,” continued the whisper.
 “Cubram com casacos.
 A ambulância já vai a caminho.”

 An ambulance?
 She wondered how bad of a state she was in.
 Would she make it out alive?
-Would she even get to see her dad?
+Would she even get to see her dad after all?
 Please.
 At least one last time.
 How would he feel if she died like this?
-He'd be all alone.
+He would be all alone.

 “She's crying,” said the same boy she had first heard.

-There was a bright white light as he said that.
-She tried to close her eyes, but they resisted.
-Then, she saw a silhouette hover over her body, greyish and hard to make out, and she felt a sudden warmth wash over her.
+A white light, bright and cold, hovered over her as he said that.
+She tried to close her eyes, but they resisted with a burning feel.
+She saw a silhouette, greyish and hard to make out, hanging over her body.
+Then, she felt a sudden warmth wash over her.

-“Despacho de VMER Porto,” said the distant voice.
+“Despacho de VMER Porto,” said the distant murmur.
 “Vítima feminina, catorze anos, hipotermia grave, inconsciente, arritmia possível.
 Local: armazém abandonado, freguesia de Campanhã.”

-“Temos vítima de catorze anos, sexo feminino, hipotermia severa, Glasgow 3, pupilas lentas, pulso filiforme a 20 por minuto,” said a new voice next to her.
+“Temos vítima de catorze anos, sexo feminino, hipotermia severa, Glasgow 3, pupilas lentas, pulso filiforme a 20 por minuto,” said a new voice next to her, masculine and commanding.
 “ECG: complexo largo, bradicardia.
 Solicito ativação da equipa ECMO.”

 That must have been a doctor or a paramedic, she thought.
 She didn't understand much of the medical jargon, but it didn't sound encouraging.
-She wondered whether her father been notified?
-Did he know where she was already?
+She wondered whether her father been notified… Did he know where she was already?
 Was he still wondering where she had gone; what had happened to her?
-Her eyes fixated on the white ceiling; white like snow.
+Her eyes fixated on the white ceiling above; white like snow.
+She wondered how long she had been gone.
 She wavered.

-The swarm of white coats and scrubs crowded around Inês.
+The flock of white coats and scrubs crowded around Inês.
 The air was electric, and there was an urgency in the precise, well-rehearsed movements of the hospital personnel.

 “Menina, catorze anos, encontrada inconsciente em ambiente frio,” said a middle-aged woman with a kind voice.
 “Tempe estimado de exposição prolongado, Swiss IV, Temperatura 25, embradicardia severa, instável.”